 Stony Brook, New York

-Seeking to develop new tools to interpret and understand large sets of tumor data in order to predict response to therapy and guide precision cancer care.
+Goal: To develop new tools to interpret and understand large sets of tumor data in order to predict response to therapy and guide precision cancer care.

 Full Research Summary